 - Successful completion of the course (grade of "C" or better) or its equivalent within three years prior to admission to the MSA program;

-- Pass a competency assessment exam, only offered if the student has previously taken the course.
+- Pass a competency assessment exam.
 The examination may be taken twice and must be passed with at least 70% accuracy.

 ( sample accounting exam)